-SECTION 6: That Chapter 5, Section 507 Tab A.II.A.3.2 (Guidelines for Design read as follows:

-Review - Site Design/Development - Landscape Architecture) is amended to
+Amend Chapter 5, Section 507 Tab A.II.A.3.2 (Guidelines for Design Review - Site Design/Development - Landscape Architecture) by amending paragraph 3.2.3 to read as follows:

-3. Landscape Architecture.

-3.2 Maintenance OF LANDSCAPE AREAS.
+- 3. Landscape Architecture. - 3.2 Maintenance OF LANDSCAPE AREAS.

-3.2.3 Irrigation systems should be permanent and automatic A PERMANENT AUTOMATIC IRRIGATION SYSTEM SHOULD BE INSTALLED TO WATER ALL TREES, CACTI, AND PLANTS INSTALLED IN ACCORDANCE WITH THE APPROVED LANDSCAPE PLANS OR OTHER DEVELOPMENT REVIEW DOCUMENTS to minimize maintenance and water consumption, AND TO MAXIMIZE PLANT HEALTH, SURVIVABILITY, AND VIABILITY, UNLESS OTHERWISE APPROVED BY THE PLANNING AND DEVELOPMENT DEPARTMENT.
+3.2.3 Irrigation systems should be permanent and automatic A PERMANENT AUTOMATIC IRRIGATION SYSTEM SHOULD BE INSTALLED TO WATER ALL TREES, CACTI, AND PLANTS

+INSTALLED IN ACCORDANCE WITH THE APPROVED LANDSCAPE PLANS OR OTHER DEVELOPMENT REVIEW DOCUMENTS to minimize maintenance and water consumption, AND TO MAXIMIZE PLANT HEALTH, SURVIVABILITY, AND VIABILITY, UNLESS OTHERWISE APPROVED BY THE PLANNING AND DEVELOPMENT DEPARTMENT.
 (P)